BenningtonCS/tristanryerparke/lenet-ish/readme_lenet.md

 Training #1 for 50 epochs produced a much better training accuracy, but was less accuate on the valudation than 15 epochs.
 Train accuracy: 95.27   Valid accuracy: 89.00

+It seems as if #1 trained at 15 epochs performs the best amongst all the variations included.